Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 Software components may go by many names.
 We will focus on objects, as in [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).

+Software development is generally guided by [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
+But they are a bit like patterns in sewing: everyone adapts them to their needs.

-The following [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) will guide the overall structure of the application.
+The following pattern will guide the overall structure of the application.
 While most [end users](https://en.wikipedia.org/wiki/End_user) picture an application as a [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface), the reality is generally quite different.

 Which raises the issue of breaking software up into manageable units with well defined responsibilities.
 This process goes by many names, including: